Larrabee Sound Studios: Facilities

 Located at 4162 Lankershim Boulevard in North Hollywood, Larrabee has six studios, three tracking spaces, and a production/mastering suite, centered around a large, extensively-decorated atrium.

-Studio 1, where Jaycen Joshua is resident mix engineer, is the second-largest studio space at Larrabee, with a 65-square-meter live room.
-An 80-channel Solid State Logic 9098 XL K-series console is the hub of this studio's 40-square-meter control room.
+Studio 1, where Jaycen Joshua is resident mix engineer, is the second-largest studio space at Larrabee, with a 700-square-foot live room.
+An 80-channel Solid State Logic 9098 XL K-series console is the hub of this studio's 430-square-foot control room.

 Studio 2, the home studio of mix engineer Manny Marroquin, has similar proportions and a similar console to Studio 1.

 Studio 3 is slightly larger, and also has a recording console similar to Studio 1.

 Studio 4, sometimes referred to as "The Rat Pack Room" has a 48-channel Solid State Logic Duality Delta console.

 Studio 5 is a production room with two isolation booths.

 Studio 6, formerly the Schnee Studio control room, has a 72-channel Solid State Logic Duality console.

 Studio A, sometimes called the "Bordello Room" because of its crimson walls and velvet fabrics, is a smaller studio set up for mastering.